-People Integrated archives:
+People Integrated Archives:

 A Fashion Week will never be more sustainable than the participating brands.
 Copenhagen Fashion Week has made it part of their 2023-strategy to define a series of minimum requirements the participating brands must meet.
 The brand must answer an online survey consisting of more than 80 questions concerning different parts of the brand and strategy - for example, it is not enough to have a sustainable show if your production or production environment is not.
 Read more at Fashion Forum, Online 2020.